blockdude/c-vc-game/CONVENTIONS.md

     // do something else
 }
 ```
- - Function prototypes should specify pointer parameters as const if the function does not modify data
+ - Function prototypes should specify pointer parameters as const if the function does not modify data:
 ```c
 extern void foo( const char *in, char *out ); // "in" will not be modified extern void bar( char *data ); // "data" will be modified
 ```
- - Function implementations should specify all their parameters as const
+ - Function implementations should specify all their parameters as const:
 ```c
 // We don't specify "const" in the prototype because
 // it is an implementation detail that is useless for